• Magazine Archives

 Horticulture booming

 The fruit sector, particularly citrus, table grapes and avocados, has expanded its export footprint.
 Citrus exports alone grew by 10% in 2023, with projections indicating further increases as new markets open.
-Similarly, macadamia and avocado exports have surged, benefitting from rising global demand.
+Similarly, macadamia and avocado exports have surged, benefiting from rising global demand.

 Dr Kalaba emphasised the importance of this trend, stating, “Our horticulture sector remains a shining star in agriculture, proving that with market access and quality produce, South African farmers can compete on the global stage.”